 Anytime students are unsure or when they have a sore throat they may lip.
 Just by providing this option, I have found that engagement increases.
 I believe it is because students are given time to become more familiar with the song before singing.
 It helps to build their confidence and thus engagement.

 For K-2 students, we often use our “magic microphones.”
 We make a fist and hold it up to our mouths.
 This becomes the microphone.
 To turn our microphones on, we point our thumbs up toward our mouths.
 To turn our microphones off, we lay our thumbs back down.
 It is a simple but fun technique.

 Choose Quality Music That Will Engage Students

 Life is too short to do anything less that quality music literature.
 Start with simple folk songs.
 I love folk songs.
 Choose a variety of styles and genres including foreign language songs.

-Year after year I dropped out songs and activities that were not my favorites.
-Now when I introduce new songs and activities, I often say this is one of my favorites.
+Year after year, I dropped songs and activities from my lesson plans that were not my favorites.
+Now, when I introduce new songs and activities, I often say, “This is one of my favorites.”
 I have had this response more than once, “You have a lot of favorites.”

 Plan a Variety of Activities

 Your students are a varied group of individuals with varying interests and preferences.
 Plan a variety of activities including singing, playing instruments, recorders, listening, composing, etc. Teach all of those activities with energy and genuine enthusiasm.
 Your students will respond in kind.